All Episodes

 That is just a lack of care that I aspire to.

-I think I mean I can't, I cannot dangle like that.
+I think I cannot dangle like that.

-I mean, it's not men, it's never men.
+I mean, it's not men.

-It's it's it's always those are women.
+It's always, those are women.

-Any man ends up naked, he's gonna like leave.
+Any man ends up naked.

 I don't know.

-If I'm in a fight, and the fight's gotten to the point where my pants got ripped off, I don't think I'm done fighting.
+If I'm in a fight and the fight's gotten to the point where my pants got ripped off, I don't think I'm done fighting.

 That's where we're different.

-I I'd say, yeah, I can see it.
+I say, yeah, I can see it.

 You're the winner.